 Metastases with such an appearance are classically...

-Serum carcinoembryonic antigen (CEA) is a cell-adhesive glycoprotein that was discovered in colorectal cancer in 1965, and is hence one of the oldest and most used tumour markers.
+Serum carcinoembryonic antigen (CEA) is a cell-adhesive glycoprotein that was discovered in colorectal cancer in 1965, and is hence one of the oldest and most used tumor markers.
 Its name derives from its normal expression in fetoembryonic liver, gut and pancreas tissue.

 Normal range of CEA is ...

-Carcinoma of the cervix is a malignancy arising from the cervix and is considered the third most common gynaecologic malignancy (after endometrial and ovarian).
+Carcinoma of the cervix is a malignancy arising from the cervix.
+It is the third most common gynecologic malignancy (after endometrial and ovarian).